acquia/blt/readme/ci.md

         git commit -m 'Initializing Pipelines integration.'
         git push origin

+1. Get the application id of your Acquia Cloud repository.
+This will be used in subsequent steps.

+        pipelines list-applications

 1. Initialize GitHub integration for your project.
-First, get the application id for the Acquia Cloud repo you want to integration with Github by running the list-applications command.
-Then run init-github.
-See `pipelines init-github --help` or review [help documentation](https://docs.acquia.com/pipelines/github) for instructions.
-Optionally set your Github repository as the default repository for your cloud subscription(with application id).
-E.g.,
+See `pipelines init-github --help` or review [help documentation](https://docs.acquia.com/pipelines/github) for further instructions.

-        pipelines list-applications
-        pipelines init-github --application-id=[Application-id] [Github_Username/Github_Repo/] [Github_personal_access_token]
+        pipelines init-github --application-id=[application-id] [github_username/github_repo/] [github_personal_access_token]

+1. Optionally, set the default application id for your local repository.
+This ensures that your local repo is always associated with the correct Acquia Cloud application.

-        pipelines set-application-id --application-id=[Application-id]
+        pipelines set-application-id --application-id=[application-id]

 1. Submit a pull request to your GitHub repository.